 3. Once one BIG thing changes, everything begins to change

-Initiating a separation is a big change.
+Initiating a separation is a major change.
 It turns your world upside down and multiple areas of your life are reset.
-Your day-to-day looks different, who you go to has changed, and in my case, my living arrangements shifted back to my parents' home.
+Your day-to-day looks different, your support network has changed, and in my case, my living arrangements shifted back to my parents' home.

-But in this state of flux, everything else started to be reconsidered too.
-With all the upheaval in these areas, a more controlled and considered approach could be made in the other areas of my life.
-Now that I had undone a significant area of my life, gone through the challenge of "going backwards" and come out the other side on a new, positive path, doing it again in other areas didn't feel so scary, and the drive to make sure my life was the way I wanted it to be and not prescribed to me became even stronger.
+But in this state of flux, I started to be reconsider everything else too.
+With all the upheaval in these areas, I could take a more controlled and considered approach in the other areas of my life.
+Now that I had undone a significant area of my life, gone through the challenge of "going backwards" and come out the other side on a new, positive path, doing it again in other areas didn't as daunting.
+The drive to ensure my life was aligned with what I truly wanted and wasn't prescribed to me became even stronger.

-I might've changed my mind on what I wanted to do in terms of my living arrangements more than once - after all, this was the time is for working it all out - but once I saw the space I now call "home", I really did know it was the one and committing to a lifelong mortgage really was what I wanted.
-And then came the job, which after seven years in education including being a Head of Year, I left to pursue running The Single Girl's Club and developing the business further.
+I might've changed my mind on what I wanted to do in terms of my living arrangements more than once - after all, this was the time is for figuring it all out.
+But once I saw the space I now call "home", I really did know it was the one and committing to a lifelong mortgage really was what I wanted. then came the job, which after seven years in education including being a Head of Year, I left to pursue running The Single Girl's Club and developing the business further.

-4. Friendships are the most important connection in your life
+4. Friendships are the most crucial connection in your life

-Being plunged into singlehood meant a whole lot of support being required from my friends.
-Having invested a lot of time and attention into my seven-year relationship, there was a lot of empty space that became apparent once the marriage came to an end.
+Being thrown into singlehood meant a whole lot of support was required from my friends.
+Having invested a lot of time and attention into my seven-year relationship, there was a noticeable void once the marriage ended.

 It turns out that whilst I had many connections through school experiences, university, social occasions and various jobs in different industries, I felt the full extent of having many acquaintances and not so many close friendships.
 In times as stressful as a divorce or breakup, close friendships are not only helpful but necessary.

-This isn't a comment on my friends ability to be there for me; instead, this is more to do with how many of them knew and saw the real me, who I could actually be vulnerable and open with and how to not only share my life with them, but actively include them in my life going forwards.
+This isn't a comment on my friends' ability to be there for me; instead, it's more about how many of them knew the realy me, who I could actually be vulnerable and open with, and how to not only share my life with them but actively include them in my life going forwards.

-I didn't really understand what being "close" or even just "good" friends meant until I was forced to look at what I needed in the event of not being in a relationship for the first time as an adult, and how I played my part in showing up for my friends, being there for them as much as they had been and would continue to be for me, and how to take those friendships to a deep and meaningful level beyond the superficial small talk I was used to.
+I didn't really understand what being "close" or even just "good" friends meant until I was forced to look at what I needed in the event of not being in a relationship for the first time as an adult.
+I also looked at how I could show up for my friends and be there for them as much as they had been and would continue to be for me.
+I learned how to take those friendships to a deep and meaningful level beyond the superficial small talk I was used to.